Ahhh, with the holidays behind us, I’m ready to make some changes. What better time than at the start of a new year?

-If you haven’t already done so, please sign up for my newsletter which I send out twice a year.
-To celebrate the newest book, I’m giving away 10 free copies of The Quaker and the Rebel on February 15th to newsletter subscribers.
-Sign up in the right-hand sidebar.
-I wish all my cherished readers a lovely holiday season and happy New Year!
-Sip a cup of hot cocoa settle into your favorite easy chair…hopefully with a book!
+If you haven’t already done so, please sign up for my newsletter which is sent out twice a year.
+To celebrate my newest book, I’m giving away 10 free copies of The Last Heiress on February 15th to newsletter subscribers.
+Sign up in the right-hand sidebar of my website: www.maryellis.net.
+I wish all my cherished readers a Happy New Year and a fun-filled spring.
+Stay warm…take time to sip a mug of hot chocolate or chai tea.
+Curl up in your favorite chair by the fire…hopefully with a good book!
+Mary

 - Retail Price: 13.99